-Spicy Quest is a multimedia, travel and research project led by Nithin Coca, a freelance writer and researcher who got this idea one fateful day, while eating roti canai in Malaysia and having his entire worldview shattered when he learned chili peppers are from South America, not Asia.
+Spicy Quest is a multimedia, travel and research project, written by freelance writer and researcher who got this idea one fateful day, while eating roti canai in Malaysia and having his entire worldview shattered when he learned chili peppers are from South America, not Asia.

 The goal: to tell the story of the Chili Pepper, the world’s most used spice, which spread with unprecedented speed around the world, adopted by diverse cultures, back in the 16th century.

 There is ample research on chilies genome, its many varieties, the power of capsicums, but little on how it spread and how it was adopted into diverse cuisines.

 This project aims to discover and share this story by answering the following questions:

 - When chili peppers arrived in India’s Malabar Coast, or the spice ports of Indonesia, or the Chinese heartland of Sichuan, how and why were they readily accepted and so quickly integrated into local cuisine and culture?

 - Conversely, why wasn’t this the case in Europe, Japan, or Northern China?

 - How did what existed before the chili in these places (for example, pepper) influence usage of the chili?

 - What is the connection between the chili pepper and cultural identity, and how did this identity originate?

 This project will also look at how modern forces are influencing the spread of cuisines and chilies today.